TharunKommaddi/Analysis/hi.md

 (This section would continue with summaries of 20-25 more relevant studies to meet the requirement of 25-30 studies in total)

-4. Analysis and Evaluation of the Study
+`4.
+Analysis and Evaluation of the Study`

 a.
 Chapter overview